nbiancolin/SkuleNite-Divisi/backend/divisi/part_formatter/README.md

 Understanding this code

-Call mscz_main with a musescore mscz file.
+Call format_mscz with a musescore mscz file.
 -> This unzips the file, adds styles, and then processes each mscx file on its own

 process_mscx is called with a mscx file